taowen/vite-howto/packages/SSR/dev-client-server-together/README.md

-# How to auto reload node.js server
+# How to develop client and server together

 ## Code Structure & Motivation